BluRosie/hgss-monexpansion/README.md

 insert narc a138 over top of what was previously there

+### make all the text related changes
+specifically the things like the mon names, dex descriptions, weight, height, and dex categories

+put your heart gold rom in the text/ folder as "base.nds"

+run scripts/makemsgnarc.bat in the root directory

+insert narc a027 over top of what was previously there

 # leftover stupid things
  this is literally useless but i documented it!  it does nothing but hey!!